Recruitment Industry Outlook

-Do globalization and the increased mobility of talent pose a challenge or an opportunity?
+Do globalisation and the increased mobility of talent pose a challenge or an opportunity?

 Are online talent platforms (such as Jellow, Upwork, and Shiftgig) making recruiting for sought-after roles easier or harder?

 United or Divided?

-There are many different factors that influence the recruitment industry.
-Apart from the expectations for the coming year, here are some topics that are important for recruitment professionals.
+There are a number of different factors that have an effect on the recruitment industry.
+In addition to the outlook for the coming year, here are some key topics that are important for recruitment professionals.
 Which themes are most significant, and which will affect the way we work in 2019?

 Do you agree or disagree with the following topics?

-Respondents agree: reskilling candidates is an effective way of solving talent shortages, recruitment agencies need to embrace digital transformation, and organizations with a diverse workforce are more effective than others.
+Respondents agree: reskilling candidates is an effective way of solving talent shortages, recruitment agencies need to embrace digital transformation, and organisations with a diverse workforce are more effective than others.